Terra Chã and Pico Branco footpaths, Porto Santo

 The Panoramic Top of Cabeço do Caranguejo

-We continued with walking and talking, whenever the lungs pumped enough oxygen for both activities.
-We interrupted the chatter in the final assault, much steeper than before, at Cabeço do Caranguejo, a rocky shore that gave us the first views to the northeast side of the cliff.
+We continued walking and talking, as long as our lungs pumped enough oxygen for both activities.
+We stopped the chatter on the final assault, much steeper than before, at Cabeço do Caranguejo, a rocky shore that revealed our first views of the northeast side of the cliff.

 We get around it.
 We inaugurated the descent to that side.
 A fork in the trail established the paths to Pico Branco and to Terra Chã, this one, some 400 meters down and inland.